giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP.md

 ### UDP scans are slow but there can be a fix
+#### Why UDP scans are slow
 UDP scans tend to be incredibly slow in comparison to the various TCP scans (in the region of 20 minutes to scan the first 1000 ports, with a good connection).
-It's because of the difficulty in identifying whether a UDP port is actually open that's why the slowness exists.
+The difficulty whether a UDP port is actually open is why slowness exists.

+#### The possible fix
-For this reason it's usually good practice to run an Nmap scan with `--top-ports <number>` enabled.
+It's usually good practice to run an Nmap scan with `--top-ports <number>` .
 For example, scanning with  `nmap -sU --top-ports 20 <target>`.
 Will scan the top 20 most commonly used UDP ports, resulting in a much more acceptable scan time.

 When scanning UDP ports, Nmap usually sends completely empty requests -- just raw UDP packets.
 That said, for ports which are usually occupied by well-known services, it will instead send a protocol-specific payload which is more likely to elicit a response from which a more accurate result can be drawn.